Eqcell/make-xls-model/README.md

 - spreadsheet model is placed to 'model' sheet of Excel file
 - 'model' sheet can be generated from 'data', 'equations' and 'controls' sheets (```-M``` key)
 - once 'model' sheet is created one can change data, controls and equation solely on this sheet and refresh formulas in cells with  ```-U``` key

-We intend to:
-- separate historic data from model/forecast specification
-- explictly show all forecast parameters
-- explicitly show all equations in the model
-- make a stand-alone Excel fiel with no dependecies or VBA code, just new clean formulas in it.

-The script does not intend to:
-- do any forecast calculations outside Excel/OpenOffice
-- resolve/optimise formulas, including circular references
-- spread Excel model to many sheets

 ## Interface
 ```python mxm.py <xlfile> [-M | -U]```